zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ATACseq.sh

-This script will QC fastq files and align reads to the reference genome build with Bowtie2, depending on the species selection passed by -g or the index and other required files passed by -i, -b and -c,  convert to filtered BAM/BED and bigwig format, then call peaks with MACS2 in BEDPE mode after Tn5 shifting.
+This script will QC fastq files and align reads to the reference genome build with Bowtie2 or chromap, depending on the species selection passed by -g or the index and other required files passed by -i, -b and -c,  convert to filtered BAM/BED and bigwig format, then call peaks with MACS2 in BEDPE mode after Tn5 shifting.

 #### Input
 Paired-end fastq files with **_R1/2** suffix, i.e. test_R1.fastq.gz, test_R2.fastq.gz